 RevPAR Index - RevPAR Index measures a hotel's fair market share of their competitive set's revenue per available room within a given market by dividing the property's RevPAR by the average RevPAR of the competitive set.
-If a hotel is capturing its fair market share, the index will be 100; if capturing less than its fair market share, a hotel's index will be less than 100; and if capturing more than its fair market share, a hotel's index will be greater than 100.
+If a hotel is capturing its fair market share, the index will be 100; if capturing less than its fair market share, a hotel's index will be greater than 100.
 For each property, the market competitive set is based on the set agreed to with the manager and is included within the respective property's management agreement.
 The competitive set can be used for various purposes, including for determining the hotel general manager's compensation as well as owner's performance based termination rights under the hotel management agreement.
 Therefore, it represents an arm's length negotiated set of hotels which the parties agree represent the hotel's most direct competition.
 However, it does not necessarily represent all the hotels against which the hotel competes and may exclude hotels in other segments (e.g., select service hotels) even though those hotels may compete with the hotel for certain customers.